Seniors Code and report from the Seniors Champion.

 To fulfill the Code, we’ve applied the following measures:

-3. To ensure information is easy to access and understand, we created a dedicated page for older customers and updated our Problem Resolution brochure to include the Seniors Champion as an option to escalate an issue.
-This dedicated webpage describes all products and services offered to Seniors, such as The 65+ Plan, The Preferred account 60+ Advantage or The Unlimited account 60+ Advantage.
-We also describe the lending facilities we offer to this type of customer, such as Retirement line of credit or Equity line of credit insurance.
-Finally, the webpage provides important information about RRIFs and other investment products.
-Senior customers can also access tutorials on our electronic services or useful links to get access to our LBCDirect Services.
-Seniors can also communicate directly with the Bank or the Seniors Champion from this page if specific needs arise, such as access to certain documents in specific formats.
-Visit the Seniors policy page.
+To ensure information is easy to access and understand, we implemented a dedicated webpage for seniors as well, and we updated our Complaint Resolution Process – Achieving Customer Satisfaction brochure (PDF, 55 KB) to include the Seniors Champion as an escalation option for seniors.
+This dedicated webpage describes all products and services offered to seniors, such as the 65+ Plan, the Preferred Account 60+ Advantage, and The Unlimited Account 60+ Advantage.
+We also describe the lending facilities we offer to seniors, such as the Retirement Line of Credit and Equity Line of Credit insurance.
+Moreover, the webpage provides important information about RRIFs and other investment products.

 • Identifying signs of potential financial abuse or financial mistreatment;

-• Types of fraud; and
+• Types of fraud; and,

-• Best practices when working with older customers.
+• Best practices to interact with seniors.

 Our continued promise.